 Note: for the purposes of this scoring criteria, the Baltimore Region and the DC Metro Area include Anne Arundel, Baltimore, Carroll, Harford, Howard, Montgomery, and Prince George’s Counties and the City of Baltimore.

 Two (2) points will be awarded to projects being developed under a joint development effort with MDOT for state-owned or WMATA for Metro-owned land adjacent to transit.
-Points will only be awarded to projects that provide evidence of a MDOT or WMATA master development agreement and development plan.
+Points will only be awarded to projects that provide evidence of a MDOT or WMATA master development agreement and development plan or equivalent documentation acceptable to CDA.

+Two (2) points will be awarded to projects with 75+ units, including twinned projects that meet DHCD's Housing Starts Now under Section 4.7.

-Note: All policy incentive points will be awarded based on the final scores, excluding points in Section 4.4.5 and Section 4.7.
+Note: All policy incentive points will be awarded based on the final scores, excluding points in Section 4.4.6 and Section 4.8.